reading

 Your hero, hub and hygiene content is the base for your content calendar.
 They show you how many times you’ll be posting on basic needs, inspiring consumers, or attracting leads with a big campaign.
 Not only will this help you bring a natural consistency to your content planning, it will also create a strategised bond with your audience as you give them exactly what they need, when they need it.

 Now, let’s get started with your content calendar.
 To make things a little easier for you, we’ve created a template for you to use.
-Open our template and let’s start
+Open our template and let’s start.

-Schedule your content in a list
+3- Place your content in a monthly calendar

 First, you’ll want to create a schedule of what you’re going to post and when.
-This is a list of:
+This is a list of

 • your message